razaaliwebdev/mern-virtual-assistant/README.md

 - cors for cross-origin resource sharing
 - express-validator for request validation
 - mongoose for MongoDB object modeling
+- jsonwebtoken for authentication
+- bcryptjs for password hashing
+- winston for logging
+- helmet for security headers
+- express-rate-limit for rate limiting
+- socket.io for real-time communication

 ## 📋 Prerequisites